kb-netsec/Home-Lab/docs/juice-shop-docker-deploy.md

 ```
 I opted not to run the container with the --rm flag as I'd like it to persist while I explore it for the first time.
 When I try to access the server, I get "This site can't be reached".
 Ok, what's wrong and what happened?

 I try something else, running the same command as above with port 3001 instead.
-I notice the container checks for port 3000 to be available.
+I notice Juice Shop checks for port 3000 to be available during startup validations.
 It's very likely not going to work on 3001.
 Let's try running it with the --rm flag.
 Still no joy.

 Consulting the <a href="https://pwning.owasp-juice.shop/companion-guide/latest/part1/running.html">source's</a> documentation, we see a different command for running the Docker container: